OpenNebula/docs/source/deployment/references/one_scalability.rst

 Core Tuning
 ---------------------------

-OpenNebula keeps the monitorization history for a defined time in a database table.
+OpenNebula keeps the monitoring history for a defined time in a database table.
 These values are then used to draw the plots in Sunstone.
-These monitorization entries can take quite a bit of storage in your database.
+These monitoring entries can take quite a bit of storage in your database.
 The amount of storage used will depend on the size of your cloud, and the following configuration attributes in :ref:`oned.conf <oned_conf>`:

--  ``MONITORING_INTERVAL_HOST``: Time in seconds between each monitorization.
+-  ``MONITORING_INTERVAL_HOST``: Time in seconds between each monitoring cycle.
 Default: 180.
--  collectd IM\_MAD ``-i`` argument (KVM only): Time in seconds of the monitorization push cycle.
+-  collectd IM\_MAD ``-i`` argument (KVM only): Time in seconds of the monitoring push cycle.
 Default: 60.
 -  ``HOST_MONITORING_EXPIRATION_TIME``: Time, in seconds, to expire monitoring information.
 Default: 12h.
 -  ``VM_MONITORING_EXPIRATION_TIME``: Time, in seconds, to expire monitoring information.
 Default: 4h.